Conditions

 What is Congestive Heart Failure (CHF)?

-A form of heart disease which involves the heart losing its ability to pump blood efficiently.
+"CHF is a form of heart disease which involves the heart losing its ability to pump blood efficiently."

-Congestive heart failure (CHF) is a condition in which the heart loses its ability to pump blood efficiently.
+Congestive heart failure in pets is a condition in which the heart loses its ability to pump blood efficiently.
 This can lead to fluid build-up in the lungs and other parts of the body, causing them to become congested.

-The main symptoms of CHF are coughing, breathing difficulties and weight gain.
+The main symptoms of congestive heart failure in pets are coughing, breathing difficulties and weight gain.
 Other symptoms include leg swelling, increased thirst and urination, fatigue or shortness of breath during exercise.
+Causes of congestive heart failure in pets include high blood pressure (hypertension), heart valve disease and congenital defects of the heart.

-The differences between Right and Left-Sided Congestive Heart Failure
+The Differences Between Right-Sided and Left-Sided Congestive Heart Failure in Pets

-Left-sided CHF is the more common diagnosis of the two conditions; clinical symptoms vary between the two conditions so pay attention to your pet’s symptoms when evaluating.
+Left-sided congestive heart failure in pets is the more common diagnosis of the two conditions; clinical symptoms vary between the two conditions so veterinarians will pay close attention to your pet's symptoms when evaluating.

 When the heart contracts or pumps, instead of the right ventricle pushing the blood through the lungs for oxygenation, some blood leaks through the tricuspid valve (the valve between the right atrium and right ventricle) back into the right atrium.
 This blood backs up into the systemic circulation (the main circulation of the body) and consequently becomes congested.